Six postdoc opportunities with the iC3 team

 .

-The iC3 Polar Research Hub runs a dedicated in-house support programme for strong MSCA candidates.
-Since iC3 started operations, 60% of our applicants have successfully secured funding.
+The iC3 Polar Research Hub runs a dedicated in-house support programme for selected MSCA candidates.

 We actively support each selected applicant on a 1:1 basis, from the moment we take them on board until the day they submit their proposal.